marinct/ng-lightning/src/app/components/tabs/docs/README.md

 An *intuitive*, *efficient* and *fully accessible* implementation of tabset/tabs.

 Each pane is only instantiated while it is visible.
 Panes which are not visible are released and do not have associated memory, DOM and change detection cost.
+Nevertheless, if you want to change this behavior just set `lazy="false"` to `<ngl-tabset>`.

 Tab's header can contain HTML either by passing a template reference as `label` or by using the more verbose syntax, with `<ngl-tab>`, `<ngl-tab-label>` and `<ngl-tab-content>`.